-The 20-year-old, from East Boldon, exited the TV talent contest last night after receiving the fewest public votes for her rendition of Gnarls Barkley’s Crazy.
+The 20-year-old, from East Boldon, exited the TV talent contest on Sunday night after receiving the fewest public votes, for her rendition of Gnarls Barkley’s Crazy.

-Lola, who worked at Whitburn fishmongers Latimer’s while training in childcare, faced off against eight-piece boyband Stereo Kicks in a sing-off.
+Lola, who worked at Whitburn fishmongers Latimer’s while training in childcare, faced eight-piece boyband Stereo Kicks in a sing-off.